January 11, 2017

 Since then, the upheavals in British politics have resulted in Theresa May becoming Prime Minister.
 This may precipitate a period of uncertainty for the SFO as May, while Home Secretary, was reported to have been considering ways to abolish the SFO on a number of occasions.

 One feature of 2016 has been the use to which judicial review proceedings have been put.
 As discussed below, in both the Soma Oil and Unaoil investigations those acting for the companies sought to challenge decisions taken by the prosecutors by way of judicial review.
-While judicial review has been used before, such as when Corner House challenged the SFO’s decision not to prosecute BAE, or when Alstom attempted to challenge the legality of search warrants, it does appear to be a tactic growing in frequency with the examples from 2016 building on those from 2015 mentioned in our 2015 Year End United Kingdom White Collar Crime Update.
+While judicial review has been used before, such as when Corner House challenged the SFO’s decision not to prosecute BAE, it does appear to be a tactic growing in frequency with the examples from 2016 building on those from 2015 mentioned in our 2015 Year End United Kingdom White Collar Crime Update.

 The British authorities, however, may not be warming to this practice.
 Noteworthy is the service of a section 2 notice under the Criminal Justice Act 1987 on a partner of the law firm of Clifford Chance who had commenced the judicial review on behalf of Unaoil.
 It was reported in the press that the partner in question was threatened with personal criminal prosecution.